ksimmo/ca_diffusion/README.md

 ### CA-Label Software
 Along with this repository comes a simply calcium imaging labeling software which is currently still in development.
+Basic recipe to label a calcium imaging video:
+- Enter video path and press 'Load'
+- Select the neighbouring pixels to use for correlation image calculation and press 'Pre-Process Data'
+- It is recommended to save the pre-processed data for later in an .npz file
+- If already a part of the video is annotated enter the path to the mask file (JSON) and press 'Load'
+- Pick a mask by clicking on the main view and then untick 'Pick Mode' to add (left click) or remove (right click) pixels from the current mask.
+Maybe zoom in and use the 'Focus' button to get a better view.
+- Alternatively, click 'Add' to create a new mask and then untick 'Pick Mode' and place the first pixel and then zoom in and focus for further labeling.
+- Select a mode to choose to see neurons better.
+The slider next to it can be used to control the alpha level of the masks.
+- To improve the contrast while labeling, insert lower and or upper intensity and then press 'Set'.
+- If a mask is annotated press 'Measure Mask' to obtain the average signal.
+Use margin sliders to estimate background signal. (in progress)
 <br>
 <img src="media/ca_label_screenshot.png" width=1024 height=1024/>